Foreign policy of the Franklin D. Roosevelt administration: World War II begins in Europe

 World War II began in September 1939 with Germany's invasion of Poland, as France and Britain declared war in response.
 Western leaders were stunned when the Soviet Union invaded Poland and split control of Poland with Germany.
 The two hostile powers had reached a non-aggression pact in August 1939, which contained a secret protocol for the partition of Poland.
-Though few Americans wanted to intervene in the war, an October 1939 Gallup poll showed that over 80 percent of the country favored Britain and France, not Germany.
+Though few Americans wanted to intervene in the war, an October 1939 Gallup poll showed that over 80 percent of the country favored Britain and France over Germany.
 Per the terms of the Neutrality Act, Roosevelt recognized a state of war in Europe, imposing an arms embargo on France, Britain, and Germany.
-Days later, Roosevelt called Congress into a special session to revise the Neutrality Act.
-Overcoming the opposition of Charles Lindbergh and other isolationists, Roosevelt won passage of the Neutrality Act of 1939, which allowed belligerents to purchase aircraft and other combat material from the United States, albeit only on a cash and carry basis.
-Though the United States would remain officially neutral until December 1941, Roosevelt continued to seek ways to assist Britain and France.
+Days later, he called Congress into a special session to revise the Neutrality Act.
+Overcoming the opposition of Lindbergh and other isolationists, in 1939 Roosevelt won passage of the Neutrality Act, which allowed belligerents to purchase aircraft and other combat material from the United States, albeit only on a cash and carry basis.
+Though the United States remained officially neutral until December 1941, Roosevelt continued to seek ways to assist Britain and France.

-During the so-called "Phony War," a period of inactivity in Western Europe following the conclusion of the invasion of Poland, Roosevelt tried to negotiate a peace, but Hitler was uninterested in such a possibility.
+During the so-called "Phony War," a period of inactivity in Western Europe after the conclusion of the invasion of Poland, Roosevelt tried to negotiate a peace, but Hitler was uninterested.
 Japan, meanwhile, grew increasingly assertive in the Pacific, demanding that the French and British colonies close their borders with China.
 Beginning in September 1939, Roosevelt forged a close personal relationship with Winston Churchill, who became the British prime minister in May 1940.
 Germany invaded Denmark and Norway in April 1940 and invaded the Low Countries and France in May.
-As France's situation grew increasingly desperate, Churchill and French Prime Minister Paul Reynaud appealed to Roosevelt for an American entry into the war, but Roosevelt was still unwilling to challenge the isolationist sentiment in the United States.
+As France's situation grew increasingly desperate, Churchill and French Prime Minister Paul Reynaud appealed to Roosevelt for American entry into the war, but Roosevelt was still unwilling to challenge the isolationist sentiment in the United States.
 With France on the verge of surrender, Italy also launched an invasion of France.
 France surrendered on June 22, resulting in the division of France into a German-controlled zone and a partially occupied area known Vichy France.